 They are very pricey – but they were also very awesome.

 The straps are amazing, the comfort is great, they have awesome response and they absorb shock really well.
-I’ve heard others say they feel like there’s not enough boot support but they felt good to me.
+I’ve heard others say they feel like there’s not enough boot support but they felt fine to me.
 They’re not super supportive of your ankles but I’d say mid support.
 The ankle support on the 2019 model has improved from previous models.